-One of the main obstacles in obtaining a polynomial learning algorithm for regular $\omega$-languages is that they do not in general have a Myhill-Nerode characterization; that is, there is no theorem correlating the states of a minimal automaton of some of the common automata types (B\"uchi, Parity, Muller, etc.) to the equivalence classes of the right congruence of the language.
+One of the main obstacles in obtaining a polynomial learning algorithm for regular $\omega$-languages is that they do not in general have a Myhill-Nerode characterization; that is, there is no theorem correlating the states of a minimal automaton of some of the common automata types (B\"uchi, parity, Muller, etc.) to the equivalence classes of the right congruence of the language.
 The \emph{right congruence relation} for an $\omega$-language $L$ relates two finite words $x$ and $y$ iff there is no infinite suffix $z$ differentiating them, that is $x\sim_L y$ (for $x,y\in\Sigma^*$) iff $ \forall z\in\Sigma^\omega.\ xz\in L \iff yz \in L$.
-In our quest for finding a polynomial query learning algorithm for a subclass of the regular $\omega$-languages, we have studied subclasses of languages for which such a relation holds~\cite{AngluinF18}, and termed them \emph{fully informative}.
-We use $\IB,\IC,\IP,\IR,\IS,\IM$ to denote the classes of languages that are fully informative of type B\"uchi, coB\"uchi, Parity, Rabin, Streett, and Muller, respectively.
-A language $L$ is said to be fully informative of type $\class{X}$ for $\class{X}\in\{\class{B},\class{C},\class{P},\class{R}, \class{S}, \class{M}\}$ if there exists a deterministic automaton of type $\class{X}$ which is isomorphic to the automaton derived from $\sim_L$.
-While many properties of these classes are now known, in particular that they span the entire hierarchy of $\omega$-regular properties~\cite{Wagner75}, a polynomial learning algorithm for them is not known.
+The quest for finding a polynomial query learning algorithm for a subclass of the regular $\omega$-languages, led to studying subclasses of languages for which such a relation holds.
+These languages are termed \emph{fully informative}~\cite{AngluinF18}.
+We use $\IB,\IC,\IP,\IR,\IS,\IM$ to denote the classes of languages that are fully informative of type B\"uchi, coB\"uchi, parity, Rabin, Streett and Muller, respectively.
+A language $L$ is said to be fully informative of type $\class{X}$ for $\class{X}\in\{\class{B},\class{C},\class{P},\class{R}, \class{S}, \class{M}\}$ if there exists a deterministic automaton of type $\class{X}$ that recognizes $L$ and is isomorphic to the automaton derived from $\sim_L$.
+While many properties of these classes are now known, in particular that they span the entire hierarchy of regular $\omega$-languages~\cite{Wagner75}, a polynomial learning algorithm for them is not known.

-In this paper we show (in \S\ref{section:outline-positive}-\ref{sec:T-Acc-for-IRAs-ISAs}) that the classes $\IB,\IC,\IP,\IR,\IS,\IM$ can be identified in the limit using polynomial time and data.
-We further show (in \S\ref{sec:poly-time-char-samples}) that there is a polynomial time algorithm to compute a characteristic sample given an acceptor $\rep{C}\in \class{IX}$.
-A corollary of this result is that the class of languages accepted by \class{DWPA}s (which as mentioned above is polynomially learnable in the query learning setting) also has a polynomial size characteristic sample.
-On the negative side, we show (in \S\ref{sec:negative}) that the classes \class{NBA}, \class{NCA}, \class{NPA}, \class{NRA}, \class{NSA}, \class{NMA} of non-deterministic B\"uchi, coB\"uchi, Parity, Rabin, Streett, and Muller automata, respectively, cannot be identified in the limit using polynomial data.